Type Iax supernovae as a source of iron-rich silicate dust: Rationale of this work

 \section{Rationale of this work}

-SN Type Iax are a subclass of Type Ia SNe with similar white dwarf binary progenitors.
+SN Type Iax are a subclass of thermonuclear SN explosions.
 Similar to Type Ia, they are rich in IME and IGE \citep{Li_2018}.
 Also, the light curve of Type Iax SNe is powered by \grays~ produced by radioactive decay of $^{56}Ni~\rightarrow~^{56}Co~\rightarrow~^{56}Fe$ \citep{Colgate_1969, Hillebrandt_2013, Arnett_1982, Barna_2018}.
-Unlike typical Type Ia explosions, which are energetic, fast expanding (10,000-20,000 kms$^{-1}$) \citep{Srivastav_2023}, have secondary maximum in their near-infrared light curves\citep{Elias_1981}, and completely disrupt the progenitor white dwarf\citep{Bersten_2017,liu2023}, Type Iax explosions are less energetic, exhibit lower ejecta velocities ( 2,000–7,000 kms\(^{-1}\))\citep{Jha_2017,Jha2019}, and may leave behind a bound remnant\citep{Foley2014}.
+Unlike typical Type Ia explosions, which are energetic, fast expanding (10,000-20,000 kms$^{-1}$) \citep{Srivastav_2023}, have secondary maximum in their near-infrared light curves\citep{Elias_1981}, and completely disrupt the progenitor white dwarf\citep{Bersten_2017,liu2023}, Type Iax explosions are less energetic, exhibit lower ejecta velocities (2,000–7,000 kms\(^{-1}\))\citep{Jha_2017,Jha2019}, and may leave behind a bound remnant\citep{Foley2014}.
 These factors lead to slower expansion and higher ejecta densities at a time when the temperature is lower than the ionization temperature, allowing atoms and molecules to collide more frequently and enhancing dust nucleation rates.
 The presence of significant unburned carbon and oxygen is expected to form the necessary dust-precursor molecules in the chemically mixed ejecta, providing the important ingredients for the formation of iron-rich dust species.

 The paper progresses from the physical properties of Type Iax ejecta to the formation of dust and its astrophysical context.
 The following section \ref{Ejecta} introduces the ejecta properties of Type Iax SNe, beginning with a review of explosion models and progenitor channels from the literature, and summarizing the key input parameters such as abundance profiles, temperature, densities of the system at 100 days after explosion, along with their \Ni ~yield.
 Section \ref{chem} focuses on the chemistry of the ejecta, describing the reaction network, modifications implemented in this study, the species considered, and the reactions that are found to be the most important for dust formation.
 Section \ref{molecule} addresses molecule formation, identifying key molecules produced in the ejecta and their relation to the dust species.
 Section \ref{dust} presents the dust budget, detailing dust types, quantities, and formation timescales.
 Section \ref{compare} describes the dust formation scenario in Type Ia and presents its dust mass evolution.
 Section \ref{discussion} provides a broader discussion, including the ``missing iron in the ISM" problem \citep{Dwek_2016,Psaradaki_2023,Pinto_2013}, the sensitivity of results to key parameters, and the need for further observational constraints.
 Finally, Section \ref{summary} summarizes the main findings and highlights their significance for understanding dust production in thermonuclear explosions.